Deepmessy/Penguin_dataset_-EDA-/README.md

 included.

 ##
+EDA task:
 - Handling missing data: Check for missing values in the dataset and decide on a strategy to handle them (e.g., imputation or removal).
 - Encoding categorical variables: Convert categorical variables like species, island, and sex into numerical representations that machine learning algorithms can process.
+- Feature scaling: Normalize or standardize numerical features to ensure that they have similar scales, which can improve the performance of certain algorithms.